 For Independent Contractors and Other Non-Employees

+Have you been asked to submit a W-9 form?
 The most recent version of the W-9 form is easier to use because the designation for different types of businesses is easier to figure out.
 It still offers some challenges, however, and you'll want to take care to complete it correctly.
-A lot depends on its accuracy.

 What Is Form W-9?